International HTA Database - User Guide

 • The 'Explode' function in the MeSH Term Browser will retrieve records that are tagged with the specified MeSH heading (or subheading) and will also retrieve records that are tagged with any of the more specific MeSH headings (or subheadings) indented beneath it in the Tree structure.

-• If, for example, you search for Diabetes Mellitus, you will see that there are several subtypes of this disorder, such as Type 1, Type 2, and Gestational, listed in the tree as branches of Diabetes Mellitus.
-Choosing to ‘explode’ this MeSH term will display the records tagged with this MeSH term as well as all of the subtypes.
+• If, for example, your search for Diabetes Mellitus, you will see that there are several subtypes of this disorder, such as Type 1, Type 2, and Gestational, listed in the tree as branches of Diabetes Mellitus.
+Choosing to 'explode' this MeSH term will display the records tagged with this MeSH term as well as all of the subtypes.

 • The 'Go to MeSH Tree' function will show how that term fits into the overall hierarchy of MeSH terms.